 Four species of marine turtles come ashore to lay their eggs on Bioko Island's southern beaches from November to February:

-Our attention is focused on Leatherback and Green Turtles, the most frequently nesting species.
-Leatherbacks have been tagged with unique identification markers during night patrols since 2007.
-In 2013, the tagging program was extended to Green Turtles nesting on the Western beaches.
+The first systematic record of Bioko Island turtle nesting took place from 1996 to 1998.
+Trained local people from the village of Ureca were responsible for daily counts on the southern beaches.
+Our attention is now focused on Leatherback and Green Turtles, the most frequently nesting species.
+Since 2007, Leatherbacks have been tagged with unique identification markers during night patrols.
+In 2013, the tagging program was extended to the Green Turtles nesting on the Western beaches.